Mum and daughter spared jail for conning brides-to-be out of thousands for 'hand-made' dresses that were actually cheap imports from China

-A MOTHER and daughter who tricked brides-to-be by telling them “hand-made and bespoke” wedding dresses ordered from a Newport boutique were actually cheap imports from China have been spared jail.
+A MOTHER and daughter who tricked brides-to-be by telling them wedding dresses ordered from a Newport boutique were “hand-made and bespoke” when they were actually cheap imports from China have been spared jail.

 Wedding shop owner Melanie Bishop, of Cefn Cwrt House, Oakdale, and her mum Patricia, of The Barn House, Oakdale, wept in the dock after the judge told them they would not going to be sent to prison.